Europe Foodservice Market Size and Share

 Europe Foodservice Market Analysis by Mordor Intelligence

-The Europe Foodservice Market is valued at USD 0.95 trillion in 2025 and is expected to reach USD 1.51 trillion by 2030, growing at a CAGR of 9.71% during the forecast period.
+Europe Foodservice Market market size in 2026 is estimated at USD 1.04 trillion, growing from 2025 value of USD 0.95 trillion with 2031 projections showing USD 1.61 trillion, growing at 9.18% CAGR over 2026-2031.
 The market demonstrates robust expansion due to consumers increasingly seeking convenient dining solutions that align with their busy lifestyles.
 The harmonization of regulations across the European Union has created a more unified operating environment, while restaurants and food establishments continuously innovate their menus to incorporate sustainable practices and health-focused offerings.
 Foodservice businesses that have successfully implemented user-friendly digital ordering platforms, established transparent ingredient sourcing practices, and developed diverse menu options for the growing flexitarian consumer base are experiencing substantial growth opportunities.
 This shift reflects a fundamental change in consumer behavior towards convenient, on-the-go dining solutions.
 The competitive landscape remains intense as standardized food safety regulations make cross-border expansion more accessible for larger operators.
 However, these same regulations increase operational compliance costs for smaller establishments, ultimately driving market consolidation within the European foodservice industry.

 Key Report Takeaways

-• By country, Spain commanded 17.55% of consumption in 2024 and Netherlands is the growth leader with 15.89% CAGR, buoyed by seamless digital infrastructure and plant-based enthusiasm
+• By country, Spain commanded 17.32% of consumption in 2025 and Netherlands is the growth leader with 15.35% CAGR, buoyed by seamless digital infrastructure and plant-based enthusiasm.

 Segment Analysis